-The UPLC-UV chromatogram shows a main peak characterized by a retention time of 4.1 min (peak 2 in Fig. 2) attributable to 5-CQA, the most abundant chlorogenic acid in coffee, as confirmed by co-injection of the commercial standard and further mass spectrometry results.
+The UPLC-UV chromatogram shows a main peak characterized by a retention time of 4.1 min (peak 2 in Figure 2) attributable to 5-CQA, the most abundant chlorogenic acid in coffee, as confirmed by coinjection of the commercial standard and further mass spectrometry

 The assignments of the other peaks in the chromatograms were confirmed by mass spectrometry.
-Peaks 1, 2, and 3 were attributed to 3-caffeoyquinic acid (3-CQA), 5-caffeoyquinic acid (5-CQA) and 4-caffeoyquinic acid (4-CQA), respectively, and all were characterized by the presence of the molecular ion signal at m/z = 353.5 corresponding to $[M-H]^-$.
-Isomers were recognized on the basis of the literature data.36 Peak 4 was attributed to feruloylquinic acid (FQA), characterized by the presence of the molecular ion signal at m/z = 367.7 corresponding to $[M-H]^-$.
-Peak 5 was assigned to dicaffeoylquinic acids (di-CQA), due to the presence of the molecular ion signal at m/z = 515.4, corresponding to $[M-H]^-$, with no further investigation on the identity of the specific isomers.
+Peak 1, 2 and 3, attributed to 3caffeoyquinic acid (3-CQA), 5-caffeoyquinic acid (5-CQA) and 4caffeoyquinic acid (4-CQA), respectively, are all characterized by the presence of the molecular ion signal at m/z = 353.5 corresponding to [M - H]-.
+Isomers were recognized based on literature data 36.
+Peak 4 was attributed to feruloylquinic acid (FQA), characterized by the presence of the molecular ion signal at m/z = 367.7 corresponding to [M - H]-.
+Peak 5 was assigned to dicaffeoylquinic acids (di-CQA), due to the presence of the molecular ion signal at m/z = 515.4corresponding to [M - H]-, with no further investigation on the identity of the specific isomers.